wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/Troubleshooting.md

 - Set an appropriate value for the *IngressDebugExpiration* property in a [storage runtime configuration](xref:storageruntime).

-    Debugging will be enabled for all incoming OMF messages, and HTTP request and response content will be stored to disk for review.
-The property represents the date and time when debugging should no longer be enabled.
-You can also disable debugging if you set the value to *null*.

-Examples of valid strings representing date and time:

-    Utc: “yyyy-mm-ddThh:mm:ssZ”

-    Local: “mm-dd-yyyy hh:mm:ss”

-The content of an incoming OMF message, including the headers, will be written to a file in the Logs directory.
-For an active application, this file can become quite large.
-As a result, debug information is stored to disk in another format than usual log messages.
-A single file is written to the usual Logs directory for every incoming OMF type, container, and data message.

 ## Periodic egress

 EDS periodic egress extracts data from SDS streams and sends the appropriate sequences of type, container, and data OMF messages on startup.